kcl-lang/kcl-lang.io/blog/2023-07-14-kcl-0.5.0-release/index.md

 + Congratulations to Junxing Zhu his successful selection into the GitLink Programming Summer Camp (GLCC) "Terraform/JsonSchema to KCL Schema" project 🎉
 + Congratulations to Yiming Ren on her successful selection of the topic "IDE plug-in enhancement and language server integration" in the summer of open source 🎉
 + We have relocated KCL 30+ repos as a whole to the new Github **kcl-lang** organization, keeping the project address in mind [https://github.com/kcl-lang](https://github.com/kcl-lang) ❤️
 + KCL's joining CNCF Landscape is a small encouragement and recognition from the cloud native community.
-The next step is to strive to join CNCF Sadbox and make more contributions to the cloud native community 💪
+The next step is to strive to join CNCF Sandbox and make more contributions to the cloud native community 💪

 ## Next